35 Amazing Recommendation Letter Samples for Teacher

 Training and skills

 Information on the applicant’s training and skills should then be provided.
-The recommending teacher should ensure that the information provided is relevant to the position; for example, a teacher applying to work in kindergarten should be patient, flexible, and have relevant certification such as a certified college or university degree.
+The teacher should ensure that the information provided is relevant to the position; for example, a teacher applying to work in kindergarten should be patient, flexible, and have relevant certifications such as a certified college or university degree.

 Contributions